KDP Formatting

 For UK authors serious about print distribution beyond Amazon, IngramSpark is worth considering, despite upfront fees.
 KDP’s free ISBNs remain US-centric, whereas IngramSpark allows your own ISBNs for better control.
 However, KDP’s integration with Amazon UK remains unmatched for ease and reach.

-What is the most common mistake UK authors make when uploading to KDP?
+What's the most common mistake first-time authors make with how to upload book to kdp?

 Robert Prime